qizhong19920114/UsabilityDataLogger_iOS/README.md

   Install OpenSSH from Cydia.
   - To test ssh on iphone, type 'ssh root@(your iPhone's IP address)' without the quotes or parentheses into the Terminal console and hit return.
 Enter the password 'alpine' and hit return.
 SSH is a good tool to debug the code, especially to check if there is any file missing.

-Install cydia tweak from tweaktest3_2 by running the upload.sh file (make sure to change the IP to the IP of your iPhone)
+Install cydia tweak from tweaktest3_2 by running the upload.sh file (make sure to change the IP to the IP of your iPhone).
+The iPhone will re-spring after installation of tweak.
+Check if tweak is successfully installed by going to 'Installed' tab of Cydia and see if 'UsabilityDataLogger' tweak is in the list.
   ```
   #!/bin/sh